bekk/bekk-christmas/post/elm/the-builder-pattern.md

         ]
 ```

-So to use our new view element, you do the following (where `NameChanged` is a message that takes a `String` as an argument):
+So to use our new view element, we do the following (where `NameChanged` is a message that takes a `String` as an argument):

 ```elm
 view =